South Africa May 28-June 2, June 2023

 Day 1 Sun May 28

-On Intercape Bus Lines, I arrived in Johannesburg Main station at 04:30 and got an Uber to my hostel.
+On Intercape Bus Lines, I arrived at Johannesburg Main station at 04:30 and got an Uber to my hostel.
 Curiocity Backpackers.
 I slept until about 8 and then had my usual walk about to see the NM sites in Jo’berg.

 JOHANNESBURG (incl.
 Germiston, Sandton, Boksburg etc.) (pop 5 635 127, metro 8 000 000.
 14,167,000 in the Johannesburg–Pretoria urban area is the 26th-largest in the world in terms of population).
 Colloquially known as Jozi, Joburg, Jo’burg or “The City of Gold” is the most populous city in South Africa, classified as a megacity; it is one of the 100 largest urban areas in the world.
 It is the provincial capital and largest city of Gauteng, which is the wealthiest province in South Africa.
 Johannesburg is the seat of the Constitutional Court, the highest court in South Africa.
 Most of the major South African companies and banks have their head offices in Johannesburg.
 The city is located within the mineral-rich Witwatersrand hills, the epicentre of the international-scale mineral, gold and (specifically) diamond trade.